By Brian Tu, Chief Revenue Officer of DCL Logistics While some companies ramp down over the holidays, at DCL, it’s…

 What is Reverse Logistics?

 When most people think of logistics they picture the process of moving a product from a seller to a customer—all the steps along the way to get goods to consumers.
 What isn’t obvious at first is what happens when those items need to be returned.
-This is reverse logistics—any time products are sent to a final destination but need to be returned for any number of reasons—and it is a huge aspect of logistics that is as intricate as it is important.
-A secondary aspect of reverse logistics involves how products are dealt with once returned: reused, refurbished, disposed of, recycled, etc. Because reverse logistics can be a very time consuming and costly aspect of doing business, many companies choose to partner with a third-party logistics provider (3PL) to handle both the supply chain process and help handle the returned products as well.
+This is reverse logistics (also known as returns management)—any time products are sent to a final destination but need to be returned for any number of reasons—and it is a huge aspect of logistics that is as intricate as it is important.
+A secondary aspect of reverse logistics process involves how products are dealt with once returned: reused, refurbished, disposed of, recycled, etc to extend their lifecycle.
+Because reverse logistics can be a very time consuming and costly aspect of doing business, many companies choose to partner with a third-party logistics provider (3PL) to handle both the supply chain process and help handle the returned products as well.

 In any ecommerce business it is inevitable that you will have to deal with your products being returned to you by your customers.
 The item might not match the description listed on your website, it could be the wrong size, or they could simply change their mind and no longer want the product they ordered.
-In all these cases, you need reverse logistics systems in place in order to manage those returns quickly and cost-effectively.
+In all these cases along the returns process, you need reverse logistics systems in place in order to manage those returns quickly and cost-effectively.
 There are many different phases that a product must go through once a customer has initiated a return.
 These can include the following:

 - Initiating the customers return request via call, email, or chat.